tob-asco/seeds/tags.md

    - :cool: look at the new world-moving trends
    - :abacus: ideas that leverage masses
    - :abacus: call for demonstrations
+2. `global crisis`
+   - :cool: Corona
+   - :abacus: Corona
+3. `communities`
+   - :cool: wanting to be part of something
+   - :abacus: new communities

 ## `GAD - Gadgets` or `UOT - Things`